PT-141 (Bremelanotide): Dosage, Effects & Access

 Then in 2007, the FDA put a clinical hold on the nasal spray program.
 The concern: blood pressure increases observed in some patients.
 Intranasal delivery produced higher, less predictable plasma levels, and the resulting blood pressure spikes (though transient) raised safety flags.
 The nasal spray development was halted.

 Palatin didn't give up.
 They reformulated PT-141 as a subcutaneous injection, which produced more consistent, lower, and safer plasma levels.
+That history is exactly why injection won out over the nasal and oral routes, which we compare in detail in our PT-141 oral vs injectable guide.
 They also navigated a lawsuit from Competitive Technologies (which claimed Palatin had breached its licensing agreement by developing bremelanotide instead of Melanotan II itself).
 The parties settled in 2008: Palatin kept the rights to bremelanotide, returned Melanotan II rights, and paid $800,000.

 Dhillon S, "Bremelanotide: First Approval," Drugs, 2019.
 View study